What Does a Stage Carpenter Do?

 The Skills You Need as a Stage Carpenter

 Like many blue collar jobs, you don’t need a four-year degree to get started as a stage carpenter.
 However, it is important to have experience working as a carpenter or carpenter’s helper.
-It will help you become familiar in working with a variety of hand and power tools as well as reading blueprints.
-Some companies may require that you have experience working in a theatrical setting.
+It will help you become familiar with working with a variety of hand and power tools as well as reading blueprints.
+Some companies may require you have experience working in a theatrical setting.
 You have to be comfortable working on high ladders, especially if you’re helping the fly crew.
-Other skills you need in this kind of carpentry job includes great communication, organization, and quick problem-solving.
+Other skills you need in this kind of carpentry job include great communication, organization, and quick problem-solving.
 Being able to use computer programs like AutoCAD is a big plus.

 The Work-Life of a Stage Carpenter